junxit/us-congress-bills-109/derived/amendments.md

 ### 16 U.S.C. § 1533

-> in paragraph (5), as redesignated by subparagraph (C) of this paragraph, by striking “subsection (f) of this section” and inserting “section 5”;
+> in paragraph (5), as redesignated by subparagraph (C) of this paragraph, by striking “subsection (f) of this section” and inserting “section 5”; and

 | | |
 |---|---|